ayushs2725/cse15l-lab-reports/lab-report-4-week-8.md

 ## JUnit test on Reviewed File
 ![](R4P10.png)

+## Fix to the code

+The fix would be a small fix (<10 lines).
 One of the simple fixes that I have in mind is to include a conditional that checks if the input file contains any new line characters.
 If it does, then, we can continue.
+By doing this, we'll be skipping all new lines and will only be looking be the lines which contains links.